Root Cause Changes: Real Examples of Modern Root Cause Analysis

 Root Cause Analysis (RCA) is an all-encompassing process.

-There is, however, secret sauce today that can help solve many issues before a “full-scale” RCA process is initiated – and that is Root Cause Changes (RCC).
-Since the majority of issues and outages today are caused by changes to infrastructure and software (over 80% according to Gartner), theoretically you only need to find out what changed in order to resolve the incident quickly.
+There is a special solution today that can help fix many problems.
+This can happen before starting a full RCA process.
+This solution is called Root Cause Changes (RCC).
+Most problems and outages today are caused by changes to infrastructure and software.
+This accounts for over 80% of issues, according to Gartner.
+You just need to find out what changed.
+This will help you resolve the incident quickly.

 The problem is that finding these changes is not easy.
-In today’s fast-moving IT, the number and frequency of changes have skyrocketed.
+In today’s fast-paced IT environment, the number and frequency of changes have skyrocketed.
 Some of our customers report over 4000 changes every week.
-These changes cover almost everything we do: deployments, software upgrades, configuration changes, scaling and more.
-They are manifested in many different tools, so visibility is a problem, and to make matters worse, many of these changes happen either automatically or by mistake, without us knowing about them.
+These changes encompass nearly all aspects of our operations, including deployments, software upgrades, configuration changes, scaling, and more.
+They appear in many different tools, which makes visibility a challenge.
+To make matters worse, many changes occur automatically or by mistake, often without our knowledge.

-That is why BigPanda’s new Root Cause Changes is such an important feature.
-BigPanda is the only AIOps solution that automatically analyzes the information collected from all the change tools, including CI/CD tools, and correlates it to all the monitoring alerts collected, to quickly identify root cause changes and enable immediate resolution.
+That is why BigPanda’s new Root Cause Changes feature is so important.
+BigPanda is the only AIOps solution that automatically analyzes data from all change tools.
+This includes CI/CD tools.
+It connects this data to all monitoring alerts.
+This helps quickly find the root cause of changes and allows for immediate resolution.

-Here are some examples of our beta customers’ experiences with Root Cause Changes (host and services names have been changed for privacy):
+Here are some examples of what our beta customers experienced with Root Cause Changes.
+We changed the host and service names for privacy

 Simple Security Patch Leads to Complicated Performance Issues

-The first example is a classic change related incident – installing a security patch causes a performance problem for end-users.
+The first example is a common issue.
+Installing a security patch can cause performance problems for users.

-As can be seen, the incident starts at 6:54 pm with alerts related to “a high count of error logs” in MS Exchange, coming in from DataDog:
+The incident begins at 6:54 pm.
+DataDog sends alerts about “a high count of error logs” in MS Exchange

-BigPanda surfaces the root cause change: the installation of a required security hotfix related to a recent Wintel vulnerability, at 5:24 pm:
+BigPanda shows the main cause of the change.
+It was the installation of a needed security hotfix.
+This hotfix is related to a recent Wintel vulnerability.
+The change happened at 5:24 pm

 The incident was resolved by restarting the application pools.